NebulousLabs/Sia/doc/api/Host.md

 		// The maximum amount of money that the host will put up as collateral
-		// per byte per block of storage that is contracted by the renter. collateral types.Currency (string)
+		// per byte per block of storage that is contracted by the renter.
+		//
+		// The unit is hastings per byte per block. collateral types.Currency (string)

 		// The total amount of money that the host will allocate to collateral
 		// across all file contracts.
+		//
+		// The unit is hastings.
 		collateralbudget types.Currency (string)

 		// The maximum amount of collateral that the host will put into a
 		// single file contract.
+		//
+		// The unit is hastings.
 		maxcollateral types.Currency (string)

 		// The minimum price that the host will demand from a renter when